Xalalau/Zombie-Survival-v1.11-Fix/README.md

 So here we are!
 I want to give my HUGE appreciation and thanks to [Yushe](http://steamcommunity.com/profiles/76561198360846296) and [Soldier](http://steamcommunity.com/profiles/76561198325469923), who have kept a lot of original files **to this day** and still maintain a classic ZS server with a proprietary fixed version.
 Thanks to their kindness in granting my request to reopen the original ZS to the public, I was able to begin my effort on this repository!
 After that, all I needed was free time, and over the weekends the work gradually got done.

 I consider my changes a Fix to the original gamemode and also a light Adaptation of the code.
-I really needed to change some details in order to get the gamemode in a playable state, check the changelog below.
+I really needed to change some details in order to get this old version in a playable state (check the changelog below), and I recon that getting this checkpoint and making code improvements is a great idea.
 So, yes...
-Forget that hammer entity, waves, GUI markers, zombies spawning nests...
+Forget that hammer entity, waves, GUI markers, zombies spawning nests and crazy cages...
 It's all gone here!

 And thank you all very much!
 I hope you enjoy this gamemode as much as I do.